rust-lang/this-week-in-rust/draft/2026-07-22-this-week-in-rust.md

 <!-- CFPs go here, use this format: * [project name - title of issue](URL to issue) -->
 <!-- * [ - ]() -->
 <!-- or if none - *No Calls for participation were submitted this week.* -->
+- *No Calls for participation were submitted this week.*

 If you are a Rust project owner and are looking for contributors, please submit tasks [here][guidelines] or through a [PR to TWiR](https://github.com/rust-lang/this-week-in-rust) or by reaching out on [Bluesky](https://bsky.app/profile/thisweekinrust.bsky.social) or [Mastodon](https://mastodon.social/@thisweekinrust)!